ABE – Applied Binary Exploitation

 Our computers run a lot of closed source binary programs meaning that the source code of those programs is not available.
 Naturally, those programs contain bugs, mistakes that the programmer made during the development.
 Those bugs could (under certain circumstances) be exploited by attackers and thus may lead to arbitrary code execution.
 In this lecture we aim to teach you how to find well known exploitable bugs and how to exploit them.
 After a brief recap of basic binary program analysis such as static and dynamic analysis, we will talk about vulnerability discovery in general, meaning that you will learn how to find exploitable bugs by yourself.
 Next we move on to basic stack-based buffer overflows and add mitigation techniques (stack cookies, NX, ASLR, RELRO, …) as we progress and exploit them as well.
 After we finished the topic of stack-based buffer overflows we move on to more advanced topics such as heap exploitation, use-after-free exploits and others.
 The lecture ends with an analysis of a sophisticated real-world exploit.

-Between the first and the second exam phase there will be a guest lecture from a renowned expert.
+At the last lecture date, there will be a guest lecture from a renowned expert.
 Past guest lecturers were:

 2023: Robert Xiao (@nneonneo): Exploiting a Filesystem Driver in a Kernel CTF Challenge